The power of a good campaign

 . . . . . . . . . . . .

-Oxygen’s Marcomms Exec Sophie explains why it was just one message out of hundreds of campaigns that pushed her to register to vote in the upcoming General Election.
+Oxygen’s Marcomms Exec Sophie – now moved to work at the NHS – explains why it was just one message out of hundreds of campaigns that pushed her to register to vote in the upcoming General Election.

 The deadline for registering your vote has now come and gone, but there were plenty of marketing campaigns employed by different “brands” that were all aimed at encouraging young people to vote.

 As a member of the ‘under 25s club’, people like me were the primary target of these campaigns, urging us to sign up to the electoral roll to make sure we could vote in the upcoming General Election.

 There were campaigns everywhere.
 On news sites, on the radio and in direct marketing emails and leaflets.
 But the platform that encouraged me the most was one social media platform.

 If you scroll through our Oxygen blogs you will see that social media appears quite frequently.
 It plays a huge part in PR and marketing, so it’s no surprise that it was a major platform used by many brands looking to encourage voters.

 One of my favourites was a short 1-minute video by the broadcaster E4.
 Using clever scripting and famous faces the video appears to be celebrities talking about their ‘First Time’, but you soon realise that the ‘First Time’ they’re talking about was actually when they first voted in an election.
 Simple yet effective, E4 captured their target audience’s attention from the start and didn’t let it go until it had delivered its message.